CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/profiling/icorprofilercallback-remotingserverreceivingmessage-method.md

 ## <a name="parameters"></a>Paramètres
  `pCookie`
- [in] Valeur qui correspond à la valeur fournie dans [ICorProfilerCallback::RemotingClientSendingMessage](../../../../docs/framework/unmanaged-api/profiling/icorprofilercallback-remotingclientsendingmessage-method.md) dans ces conditions :
+ [in] A value that will correspond with the value provided in [ICorProfilerCallback::RemotingClientSendingMessage](../../../../docs/framework/unmanaged-api/profiling/icorprofilercallback-remotingclientsendingmessage-method.md) under these conditions:

-- Les cookies GUID de communication à distance sont actifs.
+- Remoting GUID cookies are active.

-- Le canal réussit à transmettre le message.
+- The channel succeeds in transmitting the message.

-- Les cookies GUID sont actifs sur le processus côté client.
+- GUID cookies are active on the client-side process.

- Cela permet un appariement simple d’appels de communication à distance et de la création d’une pile d’appel logique.
+ This allows easy pairing of remoting calls and the creation of a logical call stack.

  `fIsAsync`
- [in] Une valeur qui est `true` si l’appel est asynchrone ; sinon, `false`.
+ [in] A value that is `true` if the call is asynchronous; otherwise, `false`.

 ## <a name="remarks"></a>Notes
- Si la demande de message est asynchrone, la demande peut être traitée par n’importe quel thread arbitraire.
+ If the message request is asynchronous, the request can be serviced by any arbitrary thread.

-## <a name="requirements"></a>Configuration requise
+## <a name="requirements"></a>spécifications
  **Plateformes :** Consultez [Configuration requise](../../../../docs/framework/get-started/system-requirements.md).

  **En-tête :** CorProf.idl, CorProf.h

  **Bibliothèque :** CorGuids.lib